-If you enjoy building and have the patience to concentrate on detailed work, fuse your interests together and train for an in-demand career in the Welder – Wire Process Operator Apprenticeship program.
-You won’t be stuck behind a desk when you get involved in a Welder – Wire Process Operator Apprenticeship.
+If you enjoy building and have the patience to concentrate on detailed work, fuse your interests together and train for an in-demand career in the Welder Apprenticeship program.
+In this apprenticeship program, you’ll build a solid career that can take you to a variety of industries and a variety of environments.

 As a welder, you’ll find yourself in demand in a variety of capacities.
 When you complete your apprenticeship, you’ll be ready to work in: